 Staff had the skills, knowledge and experience to carry out their roles.
+Staff files contained training certificates and there was oversight of staff training by the dentist.

-Staff new to the practice had a structured induction programme.
+Staff new to the practice including agency staff had a structured induction programme.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.
-There were systems to monitor staff training and copies of training certificates were held in the practice.